Jakab-Mate/patch_model/README.md

 ### Contribution

 The best way to contribute to this project is by curating universal metabolisms in the form of stoichiometric and energy yield matrices.
-Admittedly, the reaction systems that may arise from `create_metabolism()` are quite limited, but there is no reason why this model couldn't handle synthetic processes for example, where energy yields are allowed to be negative.
+Admittedly, the reaction systems that may arise from `create_metabolism()` are limited, but more complex metabolic networks can also be implemented, for example modeling synthetic processes by setting energy yields negative (that is, a species invests into producing a metabolite).
 Furthermore, pathway databases such as KEGG coupled with microbial whole genome data open the possibility for deriving net conversions from real-world experiments.

 ### Funding

-**This project was funded by the Horizon 2020 funding programme**
+**This project received funding from the European Union’s Horizon 2020 research and innovation programme (under grant agreement 952914; FindingPheno).**

 ### Contact me